Who Are Ultimate Beneficial Owners?

 You might be forgiven for thinking they originally stood for “unidentified beneficial owner” because in most cases then, and still in many cases now, trying to find the ultimate owners of many corporations can be like searching for Higgs Boson with a magnifying glass.

 However, the law in most countries in the world is quite clear.
-If you provide financial services to a legal entity then you must first identify the ownership chain behind that entity, all the way to the human beings who ultimately own it (or at least those who own more than 25% if such is the case).
+If you provide financial services to a legal entity, then you must first identify the ownership chain behind that entity, all the way to the human beings who ultimately own it (or at least those who own more than 25% if such is the case).

 Company Ultimate Beneficial Owner

-If you are dealing with a large multinational company with highly diverse ownership, or a state-owned industry, for example, there is little likelihood of a human being (or natural person to give them the correct nomenclature) fitting the bill.
+If you are dealing with a large multinational company with highly diverse ownership or a state-owned industry, for example, there is little likelihood of a human being (or natural person to give them the correct nomenclature) fitting the bill.
 But for the majority of small corporate entities, there is likely to be one or more natural persons who do.
 And they need to be identified.

-The complexities of Ultimate Beneficial Ownership verification
+Challenges of Ultimate Beneficial Ownership verification

+Ultimate beneficial ownership verification can be further complicated as a result of the different ways a company can be constituted.
 Let’s look at some specific examples of what I mean by this.

-There might be more than one class of shares issued by the company which carry different voting rights.
+There might be more than one class of shares issued by the company, which carry different voting rights.
 For example, there might be 100 shares issued in total, 70 “A” shares which carry one vote each and 30 “B” shares which carry 20 votes each.
 You could easily have a situation where 2 people own all the “A” shares, and 3 people own the “B” shares.

 What would this mean in practice?

-Each of the “A” shareholders owns 35 shares and therefore owns 35% of the company, so they are UBOs by virtue of ownership.
-Each of the “B” share holders controls 10 “B” shares and therefore 200 votes each.
-Given that the total number of votes available is 670 (70 “A” share votes plus 20 x 30 = 600 “B” share votes”) each “B” shareholder is a UBO by virtue of control (200 votes equates to approx. 30% of the voting rights).
+Each of the “A” shareholders owns 35 shares and, therefore, owns 35% of the company, so they are UBOs by virtue of ownership.
+Each of the “B” shareholders controls 10 “B” shares and therefore 200 votes each.
+Given that the total number of votes available is 670 (70 “A” share votes plus 20 x 30 = 600 “B” share votes”), each “B” shareholder is a UBO by virtue of control (200 votes equates to approx. 30% of the voting rights).

 Not quite so straightforward.